lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/9-Directory Structure.md

  ```

-The following sections describe the files in a little more detail.
+The following steps describe the files in a little more detail.